-Set out some gourds and clever tools that make carving pumpkins a cinch, then let guests get creative with their charming (or chilling) designs.
+Set out some gourds and clever tools that make carving pumpkins a cinch, then let guests get creative with their charming (or chilling…) designs.
 All that friendly competition triggers hearty appetites.
-In the spirit of the holiday, we’ve created a menu for a pumpkin carving party where pumpkin rules, from a warming pumpkin lasagna to spiced pumpkin cupcakes.
+In the spirit of All Hallows’ Eve, we’ve created a menu for a pumpkin carving party where pumpkin rules, from a warming pumpkin lasagna to spiced pumpkin cupcakes.

 Kick off the party with a couple of foolproof appetizers: a platter of classic deviled eggs and a medley of marinated olives.
 Both make great snacks while guests mix, mingle, and tap into their creative sides.
 Meanwhile, sip on a couple of festive drinks — blood-red punch for the kids and hot-spiced cider with Calvados for the adults.